Oil tanker moratorium on British Columbia’s north coast

 Overview

-The moratorium prohibits oil tankers carrying more than 12,500 metric tons of crude oil or persistent oil products as cargo from stopping, loading or unloading at ports or marine installations in the moratorium area.
+On June 21, 2019, the Oil Tanker Moratorium Act received Royal Assent.
+The moratorium prohibits oil tankers carrying more than 12,500 metric tons of crude oil or persistent oil products as cargo from stopping, loading, or unloading at ports or marine installations in the moratorium area.

 The moratorium covers the area from the Canada/United States border in the north, down to the point on British Columbia’s mainland across from the northern tip of Vancouver Island.
 It also includes Haida Gwaii.
-It protects the waters of Dixon Entrance, Hecate Strait and Queen Charlotte Sound.
-This measure complements the existing voluntary Tanker Exclusion Zone, which has been in place since 1985.
+It protects the waters of Dixon Entrance, Hecate Strait, and Queen Charlotte Sound.
+The moratorium complements the existing voluntary tanker exclusion zone that has been in place since 1985.

-Shipments of less than 12,500 metric tonnes will continue to be allowed to ensure north coast communities and industries can receive critical shipments of heating oils and other petroleum products.
+Shipments of less than 12,500 metric tonnes continue to be allowed in the moratorium area, ensuring north coast communities and industries can receive critical shipments of heating oils and other petroleum products.

 Read the community and industry resupply study for information on the 12,500 metric tonnes threshold.